 With the very first seasonal ingredients such as asparagus broad beans, green peas, red radishes, green beans, spring onions, fresh strawberries and also artichokes.

-You can start making all sorts of great recipes with these fruits/vegetables.
+You can also start planning and making all sorts of great recipes with these fruits/vegetables.

-Pick the ones you want to grow from the following list:
+Pick the ones you want to grow from the following list below:

 - English garden peas/Mange-tout